 There Is No Escaping The Showroom

 Before we start, I would like to lay this out here: you will have to go to a showroom at some point.
 It’s fine if you eventually buy online, but don’t make a decision without going to a showroom and checking out what’s on offer.
 Some of the tips I’m going to share with you will make that a necessity.
-However, be wary of showroom tricks that salespeople use to deceive you.

 How To Pick The Right Size